 1. Have a good lease in place

 It is of course more difficult to help a landlord who is owed rent if there is no lease agreement or if the lease has been poorly drafted.
-A well drafted lease will contain provisions that deal with late payment of rent and will detail what action can be taken by the landlord to deal with a recalcitrant tenant.
+A well drafted lease will contain provisions that deal with late payments of rent and will detail what action can be taken by the landlord to deal with a recalcitrant tenant.

-At a minimum the lease should contain the following provisions;
+At a minimum, the lease should contain the following provisions;

 - Clear and unambiguous details of the amount of rent and when it is due;